oscar-bender-stone/honors-thesis/source/3_information_systems.typ

 == Motivating Examples

-== Faithful Embeddings

-We want a notion that is complete.
-One may be tempted to simply say that we could define information systems precisely as partial computable functions.
-However, we will show this is not the case.

-#theorem[
-  There is no faithful embedding from partial computable functions into information systems.
-]
+We want to _define_ information as a relation, and will therefore need clear endpoints.
+This is aided by separating out the data points from the information itself.
+But because we are limited because of _uncoditional_ rules.
+Meseguer

-Now, even with this new setup, we are limited with the unconditional aspect of rules.
-Meseguer @twenty_years_rewriting_logic mention that they cannot faithfully represent conditional rewrite, provided by informal argument.
+@twenty_years_rewriting_logic mention that they cannot faithfully represent conditional rewrite, provided by informal argument.
 We formalize this now.

 #theorem[
   There is no faithful embedding from unconditional rewrite systems to conditional ones.
 ]

-#theorem[
-  Conditional rewrite systems can faithfuly represent any extension to the notion of system.
-]
+How do we bring back the simplicity of the first definition, while ensuring we include conditional rewrite systems?
+The answer is to use a tradic relation instead and allow this relation to faithfully represent _any_ condition that is expressible by a TM.

 == Main Definition